Could it really be? Yes. Oui. Absolutely! Summer is finally on the way, and here to stay—if for only a few short weeks.

 Peter Lougheed wasn’t the only politician in his family.
 His grandfather, James, was a senator in the late 1800s and early 1900s.
 You can visit the latter’s Victorian mansion, Lougheed House, nestled in Calgary’s Beltline neighbourhood.
 Restored in the early 2000s, the sandstone structure is ornate yet far from ostentatious—featuring an 1881 step organ, stained-glass windows, pop-up parties and a charming café—all surrounded by relaxing gardens.
 AMA members save more than 50% on admission and 10% on regular priced gift merchandise.

 Be mesmerized by the night skies at Cypress Hills Interprovincial Park in southeastern Alberta.
 Every Saturday at sunset, join astronomer Rod DeVries for Dance of the Dark Sky, a tour of the constellations, planets and other celestial bodies at the Learning Centre in Elkwater.
 Sign up at the visitor centre or campground booth for the July and August sessions.
 Cost: $5/person.

 It’s easy to forget Elk Island National Park is only 35 minutes east of Edmonton.
 Jump in your car (or take a shuttle bus) and spend a few hours where the bison roam.
 Hike along one of the park’s 11 trails, canoe on Astotin Lake, or learn more about the majestic beasts—and Elk Island’s conservation efforts—during 30-minute “Backstage Bison” tours on Saturday and Sunday afternoons.
-AMA members save 7% on family or senior annual Parks Canada Discovery Passes.
+AMA members save $10 on family annual Parks Canada Discovery Passes.